30+ Average Screen Time Statistics for 2024

 - While Gen Z is one of the worst screen-time offenders, they’re also the most self-aware.
 76% of Gen Zers say they spend too much time on their phone, followed by 67% of Millennials, 66% of Gen Xers, and 51% of Boomers.

-COVID and Screen Time Statistics
+COVID and Phone Screen Time Statistics

 With the shift to working and schooling from home, adults and children had no choice but to spend more time in front of screens.
 Not all of that screen time is considered negative, however, as some of it was used for things like virtual social gatherings and spending time with family.